defrex/django-javascript/README.md

 ## Compiling

-You may have noticed that I've been using the term "compiled" rather then "minified".
+You may have noticed that I've been using the term "compiled" rather than "minified".
 This is because when the command is run, add the js files are dependancy-resolved and concatinated into a single file, and _that_ file is minified.
 In my mind this is more like a compilation then a simple minification.
 But I guess it's just semantics.

 When you're ready: